pauplestudios/starcat-review/README.md

 1. Make sure every task you do has an issue in Bitbucket / Jira.
 If it's not, then create one.
 2. After making sure that an issue exists, create a branch with the id and name of that issue.
 3. Use **GitFlow Method** of branching ( https://www.atlassian.com/git/tutorials/comparing-workflows/gitflow-workflow )
+4. Constantly look for bad code smells ( https://sourcemaking.com/refactoring ) before creating pull-requests
+5. Write Unit Tests
-4. Always create Pull Requests for every task/issue
+6. Always create Pull Requests for every task/issue

 ---